MIC-DKFZ/semantic_segmentation/README.md

 ## Download Pretrained Weights

 Pretrained weights for HRNet can be found [here](https://github.com/HRNet/HRNet-Image-Classification#imagenet-pretrained-models).
-Thereby pretrained weights on ImageNet and PadddleClas weights are available. (<- This line sounds weird) Since all models (HRNet, OCR, OCR+ASPP, MS OCR) are using a HRNet backbone, these weights can be used for all of them.
+Pretrained weights on ImageNet and PadddleClas are available.
+Since all models (HRNet, OCR, OCR+ASPP, MS OCR) are using a HRNet backbone, these weights can be used for all of them.
 For MS OCR pretrained weights on Mapillary are available [here](https://github.com/NVIDIA/semantic-segmentation#download-weights).
 These Mapillary weights can be also be used for the other models.